CBD against depression

 - Neuroimaging studies in humans (e.g., Crippa et al., 2011) show altered activity in limbic regions after CBD administration, which is indirectly related to serotonergic effects.

-- CBD affects not directly the serotonin level in terms of an increase in concentration in the synaptic cleft, but rather alters the sensitivity and signal transmission at certain serotonin receptors.
+- CBD influences not directly serotonin levels in terms of increased concentration in the synaptic cleft, but changes sensitivity and signal transmission at certain serotonin receptors.

-CBD acts antidepressively, not by increasing serotonin levels, but through Modulation of serotonergic receptors, in particular 5-HT1A.
+CBD acts antidepressively, not by increasing serotonin levels, but through Modulation of serotonergic receptors, especially 5-HT1A.
 This indirect effect explains its anxiolytic and potentially mood-enhancing properties – without classic side effects like those of SSRIs.
-The effects are dose-dependent, individually variable, and often stabilize only after several days of administration.
+The effects are dose-dependent, vary individually, and often stabilize only after several days of administration.

 What differences are there between CBD and antidepressants?

-The differences between Cannabidiol (CBD) and classical antidepressants lie in mechanism of action, onset of effect, side effect profile, and spectrum of use.
-While antidepressants like SSRIs or tricyclic antidepressants directly interfere with serotonin balance, CBD acts indirectly, especially via 5-HT1A receptors, which endocannabinoid system and anti-inflammatory signaling pathways.
+The differences between Cannabidiol (CBD) and classical antidepressants lie in mechanism of action, onset of effect, side effect profile, and application spectrum.
+While antidepressants like SSRIs or tricyclic antidepressants directly affect serotonin balance, CBD acts indirectly, especially via 5-HT1A receptors, which endocannabinoid system and Anti-inflammatory signaling pathways.

 |